MehryarSadati/photo-stencil/README.md

 ### ⚠️ Important Notes
 - **This is a very simple project**—results may not be perfect and might require manual touch-ups in an image editor (e.g., cleaning up edges, adjusting contrast).
 - **I strongly believe in supporting real artists.** This tool is intended for minor, non-commercial use only—such as personal crafts, quick prototypes, or educational purposes.
 If you need professional-quality artwork, **please commission an actual artist** instead of relying on automated tools.
-- **Fine-line tattoos?** While this could work as a base for simple tattoo designs, always consult a professional tattoo artist for refinements and proper adaptation to skin.

 ### ❓ When to Use This
 - You need a quick placeholder for a project.